Hydration & Dachshunds: Why Water Intake Matters

 If your dachshund has had bladder stones, crystals, or frequent UTIs, water intake needs to be a core part of their prevention plan.

-Don’t wait for symptoms to pile up.
-If your instincts say something’s off, trust them — and get a professional opinion.
+Don't wait for symptoms to pile up.
+If your instincts say something's off, trust them — and get a professional opinion; in some cases, targeted dachshund supplements for joints, digestion, and overall health may also be part of your vet’s long-term plan.

 Frequently Asked Questions (FAQs)